trsteel88/platformsh-docs/docs/src/domains/steps/_index.md

 file=none
 highlight=false
 ---

-Configure your DNS provider to point your domain to your Platform.sh production environment domain name.
+To configure your domain name to point to your project:

-The way to do so will vary somewhat depending on your registrar, but nearly all registrars should allow you to set a CNAME.
-Some will call it an Alias or similar alternate name, but either way the intent is to say "this domain should always resolve to... this other domain".
+1. Log-in to your registrar's website to manage your domain.
+2. Set the Time-To-Live (TTL) on your domain to the lowest possible value to minimize transition time.
+TODO fix nested Codetabs
+{{< codetabs >}}

+---
+title=Using the CLI
+file=none
+highlight=false
+---

-You can access the CNAME target by running the [CLI](../../development/cli/_index.md) command `platform environment:info edge_hostname`.
+3. Get the CNAME target by running the [CLI](../../development/cli/_index.md) command `platform environment:info edge_hostname`.

-The CNAME target is the host name by which Platform.sh knows your environment.
+<--->

+---
+title=In the console
+file=none
+highlight=false
+---

+3. Get the CNAME target by accessing your production environment and adapting the auto-generated URL you use to access your website.
+  It's in the form `<branch>-<hash>-<project_id>.<region>.platformsh.site` minus the protocol (`https://`).
+  For e.g. if the url to access your domain is `https://main-def456-abc123.eu-2.platformsh.site`, the CNAME target is `main-def456-abc123.eu-2.platformsh.site`.

+{{< /codetabs >}}

-Add a CNAME record from your desired domain (`www.example.com`) to the value of the CNAME target.
+4. Add a CNAME record from the `www` subdomain (`www.<YOUR_DOMAIN>`) to the value of the CNAME target.

-If you have multiple domains you want to be served by the same application you will need to add a CNAME record for each of them.
+  If you have multiple domains you want to be served by the same application you need to add a CNAME record for each of them.

-Note that depending on your registrar and the TTL you set, it can take anywhere from 15 minutes to 72 hours for the DNS change to fully propagate across the Internet.

-If you are using an apex domain (`<YOUR_DOMAIN>`), see the additional information about [Apex domains and CNAME records](/domains/steps/dns.md).

   If you are planning to host multiple subdomains on different projects, see the additional information about [Subdomains](/domains/steps/subdomains.md) *before* you add your domain to Platform.sh.
+5. Add a CNAME/ANAME/ALIAS from your apex domain (`<YOUR_DOMAIN>`) to the value of the CNAME target.
+  Not all registrar allow these kind of records, see additional information about [Apex domains and CNAME records](/domains/steps/dns.md).
+6. Check that the domain and subdomain are working as expected.
+7. Set the TTL value back to its previous value.

+Note that depending on your registrar and the TTL you set on step 2, it can take anywhere from 15 minutes to 72 hours for the DNS change to fully propagate across the Internet.

+Example where `<YOUR_DOMAIN>` is `mysite.com`:

+- `www.mysite.com` is a CNAME to `main-def456-abc123.eu-2.platformsh.site`.
+- `mysite.com` is an ALIAS/CNAME/ANAME  to `main-def456-abc123.eu-2.platformsh.site`.

+Both `www.mysite.com` and `mysite.com` point to the same target.
+[Redirects](../../define-routes/_index.md) happen in the app.

 {{< /codetabs >}}